Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: Conclusion

 \section{Conclusion}

-A study on the multiplicity dependence of the $\Upsilon$(nS) mean transverse momentum in proton-proton collisions at \s = 7 TeV has been performed using \py CUETP8M1 tune.
+A study on the multiplicity dependence of the $\Upsilon$(nS) mean transverse momentum in proton-proton collisions at \s{} = 7 TeV has been performed using \py{} CUETP8M1 tune.
 The description of the experimental results by the event generator is much better for the excited states than for the ground state.
-The effect of the color reconnection variation only becomes important for large multiplicities.
-By computing the \meanptups in the towards, transverse and away azimuthal regions (relative to the leading charged particle) it is observed that the steep increase of the distribution at low multiplicities comes from the away region, while at large values of \ntrack the three components present a fast rise but the most important contribution is again from the away region.
-Furthermore, there is a clear hardening of the \meanptups from jetty events relative to the isotropic ones, indicating that the spherocity integrated distribution is not a simple arithmetic average of the jetty and isotropic distributions.
-Finally it has been shown that it will be possible to distinguish among predictions including or not the new quarkonia shower using low \pt jets containing an \ups.
-The best is to compare the \meanptjet distributions as a function of \ntrack from the event generator to real data, as in this case the relative difference between the two shower configurations increases with the multiplicity reaching values slightly larger than 10$\%$.
+By computing the \meanptups{} in the towards, transverse and away azimuthal regions (relative to the leading charged particle) it is observed that the steep increase of the distribution at low multiplicities comes from the away region.
+Furthermore, there is a clear hardening of the \meanptups{} from jetty events relative to the isotropic ones, indicating that the integrated spectra is mainly constituted by a group of isotropic topologies where jet-like events are not that common.
+Finally it has been shown that it will be possible to distinguish among predictions including or not the new quarkonia shower using low \pt{} jets containing an \ups{}.
+This new propossal shows that the best is to compare the \meanptjet{} distributions as a function of \ntrack{} from the event generator to real data, as in this case the relative difference between the two shower configurations increases with the multiplicity reaching values slightly larger than 10$\%$.